bastion-computer/bastion-demo/README.md

 # Bastion Demo Tracker

-This repository is a small issue tracker for Bastion demos.
-It is intentionally
-simple: Bun, TypeScript, a tiny HTTP API, static frontend files, JSON file storage, and no external package dependencies.
+This repository is a small issue tracker to showcase Bastion features.
+It is intentionally simple: Bun, TypeScript, a tiny HTTP API, static frontend files, JSON file storage, and no external package dependencies.

-Use it to demonstrate how Bastion turns one prepared coding environment into many isolated environments for parallel agent work.
+Use it to see how Bastion turns one prepared coding environment into many isolated environments for parallel agent work.

-## What You Will Demo
+## What You Will Do

 - Install and prepare Bastion on a Linux host.
 - Create a reusable Bastion template for a Bun and TypeScript project.